The following list provides guidance on the most commonly used and misused punctuation marks.

 - We will fly to San Diego in June—if the travel expense is approved.

-For titles of movies, television, radio programs, plays, works of art (paintings, drawings, statues), books, and periodicals, use italics.
+For titles of movies, television, radio programs, plays, works of art (paintings, drawings, sculptures), exhibitions, books, and periodicals, use italics.
 For a complete list, see Quotes, Italics, or Nothing.

 - One Flew Over the Cuckoo’s Nest (movie)